-A 6-year-old boy is bringing smiles to the faces of the elderly residents of his local nursing home.
+A boy is bringing smiles to the faces of the elderly residents of his local nursing home.

 "Officer" Oliver Davis stopped by the Westchester Village of Lenexa senior center recently to pass out roses while wearing his police uniform.
 Oliver wants to be an officer when he grows up and he said that he enjoys showing kindness towards people.

 "I like making people smile," Oliver told ABC News Monday.
 "It's one of my favorites."